rootmos/h/README.md

 io.open(os.getenv("HOME") .. "/.aws/credentials", "r"):read("*a")
 ```
 Now Alice has to get this information back to her, but maybe it's a
 multiplayer game?
-Or she obfuscates it in the game's log file and exclaims
+Or she obfuscates it in the game's log file and exclaims:
-"oh the game crashed, why don't you send me the logs?"
+"Oh the game crashed, why don't you send me the logs?"

 Enter [landlock](https://www.kernel.org/doc/html/latest/userspace-api/landlock.html).
 Landlock is a fairly recently added security feature, which is meant to